raduul/kubeIT/README.md

 ## Installation

-To install kubeIT, follow these steps:
+To install kubeIT locally, follow these steps:

 1. Clone the repository:
     ```sh